GrantEdwards/Linux-Multiboot/README.md

 GRUB_TIMEOUT_STYLE=menu
 ~~~

-That will remove all of the extraneous extra menu entries, force the
+That will remove all of the extraneous menu entries, force the menu to
-menu to be shown, and give you time enough to read it.
-One more thing
+be shown, and give you time enough to read it.
+One more thing you
-you might also want to consider would be changing the resolution used
+might also want to consider would be changing the resolution used by
-by grub.
-Many distros default to a tiny font which is difficult to
+grub.
+Many distros default to a tiny font which is difficult to read
-read on high-DPI monitors.
-Something like this might help make the
+on high-DPI monitors.
+Something like this might help make the menus
-menus legible.
+legible.

 ~~~
 GRUB_GFXMODE=640x480